ychoquet/GeoView/docs/programming/object-oriented.md

 ```
    /**
     * The getter method that returns the serviceMetadata private property.
-The benifit of using a setter/getter with a
-    * private #serviceMetadata is that it is invisible to the schema validation and JSON serialization.
     *
     * @returns {TypeJsonObject} The GeoView service metadata.
     */